laravel-ja/ja-docs-12.x/original-en/collections.md

 <a name="method-intersectAssoc"></a>
 #### `intersectAssoc()` {.collection-method}

-The `intersectAssoc` method compares the original collection against another collection or `array`, returning the key / value pairs that are present in all of the given collections:
+The `intersectAssoc` method compares the original collection against another collection or array, returning the key / value pairs that are present in all of the given collections:

 ```php
 $collection = collect([